Saigon: Arrival Day 1

 We departed from SFO on EVA at 12:05 am.
 Feb 24, 2009, on an inspection trip.
 It was my first flight on EVA, and I have to say it was quite comfy.
 Check in was easy and friendly, and the flight departed pretty much on time.
 EVA uses and extended range 777 for this flight, which is a fully modern aircraft with seat back entertainment systems, relatively decent leg room, etc. The service was very good.
 The only complaint was the food, which was not good, even for airline food.
 Flying time to Taipei is a numbing 14 plus hours.
 Taipei Airport is a very easy airport to navigate, and the vendors take US dollars.

-The flight to Ho Chi Minh City (aka Saigon) was on the same aircraft.
+The flight to Ho Chi Minh City (aka Saigon) in Vietnam was on the same aircraft.
 The food catered in Taipei was a bit better but still not great.

 Arrival in Saigon was pretty straightforward.
 Immigration and customs was much like any other country.
 We were met by our guide on clearing customs.
 Saigon Airport is quite close to town.
 The drive to the hotel was only about 30 minutes.
 We stayed at the Sheraton.
 As is common in Asia, Sheraton is a bit more upscale than it is here.
 The Saigon Sheraton is very well located on Dong Thai Street.
 The central tourist area of the city is quite compact; so much of what we were to see was in easy walking distance.
 Check in was smooth and easy.
 The rooms were fairly typical for a hotel of this category.
 The hotel is only five years old, so everything is new and functional.
 It is a bit generic for such and exotic location.
 (During our stay there, we saw vehicles for Tauck and Trails of Indochina, our preferred suppliers.)
 The desk of the hotel changes money at market rate; very convenient.